 PING color-coded grips are available in six different diameters, and can be further customized with grip tape according to your needs.
 Once the neutral grip color code has been determined based on hand measurements, golfers may consider smaller diameter grips to help control fades and slices, or larger diameter grips to help control draws and hooks.

 The Tour wedge is available in three sole widths: TS (Thin Sole) has the least bounce and is best for shallow swings and firm sand or turf conditions.
 SS (Standard Sole) offers medium bounce and performs great from most turf conditions and for most swing styles.
 WS (Wide Sole) has the most bounce and is exceptional in softer sand and turf conditions, or if you have a steep angle of attack.
+Which is Best?
 To determine the best wedge for you, consider your divot pattern.
-If you take deep divots, the WS will prevent excessive digging.
+If you take deep divots, the WS will improve prevent excessive digging.
 If your divots are shallower, the TS will help you get the lead edge under the ball more easily and impart spin.